Nikil456/NORP-Repair-Loop/README.md

 }
 ```

-Make sure this file exists and contains valid settings for your environment.
+Make sure this file exists and contains valid settings for your environment, particularly the OpenAI API key if you're using the hosted model.

-### 6. Database and RAG Setup
+### 6. Database and RAG Setup (CRITICAL)

+> **Important**: This step is essential as both the SQLite database and vector database files are not included in the repository (.gitignore excludes `local_norp.db` and `rag/vectordb/*`).

 Run the automated setup script to:
-- Create the SQLite database
+- Create the SQLite database (`local_norp.db`) from the CSV files
-- Import sample data
+- Import all sample data into tables
-- Build the vector database for RAG
+- Build the vector database for RAG functionality
 - Test the connections

 ```bash
 python utils/setup_from_scratch.py
 ```

+This script will:
+1. Delete any existing SQLite database and vector database
+2. Create a new SQLite database using the configuration
+3. Import all CSV data into the database tables
+4. Process schema files and create the vector database
+5. Verify Redis connectivity
+6. Run tests to ensure everything works properly

+Without running this script, you will not have the required database files and the application will not function.

 ### 7. Starting the Server